WLPhoenix/my-c/README.md

 my-c
 ====

-An fast store and retrieve app in the style of gnu coreutils
+A fast store and retrieve app in the style of gnu coreutils